Statistical Learning: Essential Mathematics

 I used to be one of those people who wanted to jump straight into deep learning without bothering with the math.
 Then I took a statistical learning course at NTNU and realized I was missing a huge piece of the puzzle.
 Turns out understanding the fundamentals actually makes you better at machine learning, not worse.

-At its core, statistical learning is about finding functions that make good predictions from data.
-Say you have a probability space $(X \times Y, P)$ where $X$ is your input space and $Y$ is your output space. $P$ describes how your data is distributed.
-Your goal is to find a function $f : X \to Y$ that minimizes the expected risk:
+Statistical learning is about finding functions that make good predictions from data.
+You have a probability space $(X \times Y, P)$ where $X$ is your input space and $Y$ is your output space. $P$ describes how your data is distributed.
+You’re trying to find a function $f : X \to Y$ that minimizes the expected risk:

 $$R(f) = \int_{X \times Y} L(f(x),y) , dP(x,y)$$